1. All the chapters are here.

 Please silence your phones.
 We hope you enjoy the show.

 He said, she said.

-Bonds are typically issued in $1,000 base units – that $1,000 is their par or face value.
+Bonds are typically issued in $1,000 base units: that $1,000 is their par, or face value.
 But they are quoted in units of 100.
-That is, a bond unit selling for $1,025.00 would be quoted as 102.5 or one oh two and a half.
-And to get really technical, bonds are usually quotes as a spread – that is, 102.5 x 103 – which means that if you are a buyer of the bond you pay 103 cents on the dollar; if you are a seller of the bond, you’d get 102.5 cents on the dollar.
-The spread is: $...
+That is, a bond unit selling for $1,025 would be quoted as 102.5, or one-oh-two and a half.
+To get really technical, bonds are usually quotes as a spread—that is, 102.5 x 103—which means that if you are a buyer of the bond, you pay 103 cents on the dollar.
+If you are a seller of the bond, you'd get 102.5 cents on the dollar.
+The spread is $1,...